Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 The need for an enterprise knowledge repository in an organization

-As a business, you need to make sure that the knowledge within your organization is accessible and can be utilized by employees.
-This means creating an environment where employees are able to easily share their ideas with one another, which can be done by creating a centralized repository for all types of information.
+As a business, it’s your responsibility to ensure the knowledge within your organization is accessible and usable by employees.
+This involves fostering an environment where employees can effortlessly share their ideas.
+One way to facilitate this is by establishing a centralized repository for all types of information.

 By leveraging an enterprise knowledge repository based on an existing CMDB, organizations can manage their critical knowledge assets to gain even greater value from them.